 Our board of directors has determined that Tassos Gianakakos, Susan Silbermann and Jesse Wu are independent directors, as determined in accordance with the rules of Nasdaq.
 In making such independence determination, our board of directors considered the relationships that each such non-employee director has with us and all other facts and circumstances that the board of directors deemed relevant in determining their independence.
-As of the date of this prospectus, the composition and functioning of our board of directors and each of our committees complies with all applicable requirements of Nasdaq and the rules and regulations of the SEC.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect that the composition and functioning of our board of directors and each of our committees will comply with all applicable requirements of Nasdag and the rules and regulations of the SEC.